 except:

-Finally, we were able to extract Google search results.
+Finally, we were able to scrape Google and parse the data.

 Storing data to a CSV file